IMM9O/my-bookmark/Doplyment.md

-<h1 style="text-align: center;">Doplyment</h1>
+<h1 style="text-align: center;">Deployment</h1>
 <p style="text-align: center;">
-How to deploy your static website to "Static Web Host" or how to exposing your local devolpment to public url for demoing
+How to deploy your static website to "Static Web Host" or how to exposing your local development to public url for demoing
 </p>

 # Platforms